 Cydia is an unofficial app store for jailbroken iOS devices which deals in banned or non-approved software.
 Not only are there free downloads available on Cydia but also paid ones.
 VLC is one such banned app available (for free) on Cydia.
 It allows users to play DivX video instead of Apple-approved MP4s – something Apple weren’t pleased about, hence the ban.

 The potential for so-called “bedroom development” of apps has been given a new lease of life with recent successful jailbreaking techniques.
 Developers certainly won’t hit the dizzying number of downloads seen on the official Apple repository, but for many it will be a chance to get their work on iOS without having to worry about Apple’s approval.

 The fact that such a resource exists is arguably one of the main reasons to jailbreak your device.

 Jailbroken devices are immeasurably more customizable than those that haven’t been hacked.
 Not only can you change the physical appearance of your home screen, lock screen, keyboard, icons and so on but also add useful software tweaks to the UI too.

 With the BackBoard theme installer available on Cydia, transforming your iPhone into a very convincing Windows Phone 7 clone or applying that big beautiful HTC-esque clock to your homescreen is a painless experience.

 If you really want to turbo-charge your UI, install SBSettings to add all kinds of one-touch access to useful features such as toggling 3G, Bluetooth and Wi-Fi or changing your brightness simply by swiping across the top of your screen.
-Try Lockinfo if you’re bored of a dull lock screen to cover your device’s idle screen in useful information.

 Make Some Serious Changes